Stuart O'Grady Bikeway to the Barossa Trail

 This part seemed to be overly out of the way but it goes under Main North Road rather than cross it so I assume that is the reason it goes this way.

-After the bowling club turn left, ignoring the directions to Gawler Central, and head through the car park for the shared path.
-Sadly this takes you to one of Gawler's narrow pedestrian bridges.
+After the bowling club there is a sign with directions to Gawler Central, Gawler Town Centre or Drury Street.
+If you go straight to Gawler Town Centre down Victoria Terrace then you will need to cross Main North Road at an uncontrolled pedestrian crossing.
+If you take the Drury Street option it will take you under Main North Road but it also takes you over one of Gawler's narrow pedestrian bridges.
 Hopefully they are planning on replacing it with something wider, and flatter.
-On the other side there is no "Gawler Cycleway" signage and multiple paths but fortunately only one is a shared path so take that towards the bridge that takes Main North Road over the river.
+If you follow this route then on the other side of the bridge there is no "Gawler Cycleway" signage and multiple paths but fortunately only one is a shared path so take that towards the bridge that takes Main North Road over the river.

 The shared path emerges at Drury Street and we are back to sharrows, north on Drury and then right onto Barber Street and another blue sign pointing to the shared path next to Burrows Street.
 Curiously the sign also points straight ahead towards Gawler Central station, which seems weird as it must direct you onto Murray Street rather than use the shared paths that head in the same direction.

-The path drops you on Flinders Street and there is a shared path to your right but you don't want to take that as it will take you back towards Gawler Central Station.
-Turn right onto Murray Road and then left onto Edith Street instead.
+The path takes you to Flinders Street and there is a shared path to your right but you don't want to take that as it will take you back towards Gawler Central Station.
+Keep on the path and cross Murray Road and follow the path to the right to Edith Street instead.

 From Barber Street turn right onto the shared path next to Burrows Street

-I believe it is intended for the path to cross the railway line at Warren Street and then go around Pioneer Park, cutting through the car park to get to High Street.
-In theory it is supposed to use a private lane next to the council's car park but that is closed due to a dispute between the council and the owner of the lane so you would need to use the car park to get up to David Street.
+I believe the original plan was to cut through the Pioneer Park car park and cross Lyndoch Road into High Street and then use a private lane next to the council's car park to get from High Street to David Street but that is closed due to a dispute between the council and the owner of the lane so you need to cross Lyndoch Road at Union Street and use the car park to get up to David Street.
 No signs to tell you to do this though.

 Go straight up Kemp, there is some traffic calming in the middle, at the top follow the sign and turn right onto East Terrace and then left onto Rusby Drive.
 Most of this part of the path relies on sharrows for navigation (and not always on the road you are on but on the one you turn onto which is a bit sad).